-The council is currently moving to digital application processes with a goal to improve the time taken to validate and process new applications.
+The council is currently moving to digital application processes with a goal to improve the time taken to validate and process new applications and requests for historical planning documents.
 There may be initial delays of up to 3 weeks and your patience would be very much appreciated during this period.

 We maintain statutory records of planning applications and decisions, some of which date back 50 years.